Privacy settings

 Keeping you safe in your home

-Some homes and communal buildings managed by Winchester City Council, particularly those built before the year 2000, may contain asbestos.
+Some homes and buildings built before the year 2000 may contain asbestos.

-Asbestos is generally safe if it is in good condition and left undisturbed.
-However, if asbestos-containing materials are damaged or disturbed, they can release fibres that are harmful if inhaled.
+Asbestos is usually safe if it is in good condition and left undisturbed.
+If it becomes damaged, it can release fibres that are harmful if breathed in.

-Winchester City Council is responsible for managing asbestos safely across all homes and buildings we own or manage.
+Winchester City Council is responsible for managing asbestos safely in all the homes and buildings.

 On this page